Listed land use register

 City and district councils in Canterbury can also access the information when assessing resource consent applications under the Resource Management Act or Building Act.

 We recommend you talk to a registered valuer.
-Details of these can be found in the Yellow Pages.

 It is important that you let a tenant or buyer know your land is on the Listed Land Use Register if you intend to rent or sell your property.
 If you are not sure what you need to tell the other party, you should seek legal advice.